-The site of the project is located at South Nhilla Alikhali village of Nhilla Union (2 No.), Teknaf Upazila of Cox's Bazar district.
+The site of the project is located at South Nhilla Alikhali village of 2 No. Nhilla Union, Teknaf Upazila of Cox's Bazar district.
 The boundaries of the plant location are: salt cultivation land on the north, north-west, east and south side of the project site, few low land parcels have been found on the north-east, south-east and south-west boundaries, a salt factory and a brick field are situated along the south-west boundary of the project site, River Naf flows along the eastern side of the project site.
 A bituminous carpeting road has passed through the western boundary of the project site.
-The Project Location is shown in Map 6 and Map 7 in Annex 2.
+The Project Location is shown in Map 2 and Map 3.